kvgarnet/Proj5_capstone/README.md

    3. [DELETE /movies](#delete-movies)
    4. [PATCH /movies](#patch-movies)

-Each ressource documentation is clearly structured:
+Each resource documentation is structured as below:
 1. Description in a few words
 2. `curl` example that can directly be used in terminal
 3. More descriptive explanation of input & outputs.